edujbarrios/PDFreader-with-MoonDreamAI/README.md

 ## 🧑‍💻 Prompts

-To enhance the PDF analysis, you can edit the **`prompt/prompt.md`** to edit and use a betterr prompt to analyze the covers.
+To enhance the PDF analysis, you can edit the **`prompts/prompt.md`** to edit and use a better prompt to analyze the covers.

 ## 🛠️ Technologies Used